shakibahmed35/PersonalSite/personalsite/src/data/about.md

 # Intro

-Hello, I am Shakib.
+Hey, I'm Shakib.
 I recently graduated from Arizona State with my Master's degree in Computer Science.
 As of right now, I am looking for a new job after taking a break post-graduation.
 I used to be a data science intern at [Charles](https://schwab.com) [Schwab](https://schwab.com).
-There, I had a lot of data engineering tasks and then had some freedom to work on my own projects.
+There, I had a lot of data engineering tasks and then had some freedom to work on some data science projects.
 Prior to that, I worked at a security company called [Privoro](https://privoro.com/).
-In my free time, I love playing and watching basketball, and working on little coding projects with my younger brother.
+Check out the resume tab for more infomation about these roles!
+In my free time, I love playing and watching basketball, reading, and working on coding projects with my younger brother.

 # Some history